 When you hear the term ‘Raspberry Pi’, it sounds like some kind of fruit or at least some module of some random programming language.
 But no, I am here to prove you wrong.
-So lets see what this Pi is exactly and how is our favorite python involved in all of this.
+So let us see what this Pi is exactly and how is our favorite python involved in all of this.

 What is Raspberry Pi?

-Raspberry Pi is a Credit card sized single board Microcomputer.
+Raspberry Pi is a Credit card-sized single-board Microcomputer.
 This is what a Raspberry Pi looks like:

 Following are some of the most awesome projects I have seen till date.
-Just before I proceed with how python is useful with Raspberry, lets have a look at these projects (I will only be providing with the project names.
+Just before I proceed with how python is useful with Raspberry, let us have a look at these projects (I will only be providing with the project names.
 Kindly search the whole project on github or Google for more information):

 1. Making a Linux Based Tablet:

 Yes, you read it right.
 You can make a tablet out of your simple RaspPi.
 All you would need is to solder a simple 10” Touch Screen, A Portable 10000 mAh charger, A Camera module and a Wi-Fi Adapter and an IR Sensor.
 You probably may want to build a case as well, which I suggest you make out of Balsa Wood.
 The reason being it is strong, lightweight and easily replaceable.
 There are a lot of people who have already built this amazing machine.
 Make sure to check those out.

 Have you seen the famous T.V. series Mr Robot?
 If you haven’t, then you surely must check it out.
 It is insanely amazing.
 This series is an exact replica of what Hacktivists do in real life if you a computer geek.
 But I am not here to promote any Series.
 So, coming back to our topic, if you have seen the series, then you know what I am talking about.